Best Sports Films List

 Forget the kid, and forget the sob story.
 The arm wrestling is where the action is in Over the Top.

 "You got guys from M.I.T., and you got guys who can't spell M.I.T."
-There's no competition: pure testosterone
+It has no equal: pure testosterone

 bleeds everywhere as arm wrestlers eat cigars, drink motor oil, and trash-talk that are backed by pounds of